eniac/MimicNet/README.md

 # Making Changes

+### Models

-Models: run_3_train.sh and run_3_hypertrain.sh need a training script to be provided.
+run_3_train.sh and run_3_hypertrain.sh need a training script to be provided.
 In order to use a custom model, the custom training script should be provided here instead.

-Protocols:
+### Protocols

 Following files/directories need to be changed/created
 - prepare/Packet.py
 - prepare/extract_features_[protocol].py